csm_tansania_schneiderei_186.1507_cfb8c2a559.jpg

 Project Number: 186.1503

 Paid work and incomes that secure livelihoods are rare in Tanzania in view of the poor economic situation.
 Young people in particular suffer from a lack of prospects and unemployment.
 Many women have no opportunity for education or professional advancement.
 In many cases, they are trapped in traditional roles and have little say in society.
 People with disabilities are particularly disadvantaged, often stigmatized and excluded from educational opportunities.
 To address these issues, Mission 21's partner churches, the South and Southwest Provinces of the Moravian Church in Tanzania (MCT), are engaged in inclusive vocational training.
-Through education and also further training, vulnerable young people are given real opportunities to earn their own living and find a way out of poverty and dependency.
+Through education and also further training, vulnerable young people are also given real opportunities to earn their own living and find a way out of poverty and dependency.

 Background information